All deaths that occur in NSW need to be registered with the Registry of Births, Deaths and Marriages within 7 days of the burial or cremation.

 - full names of both parents, including mother's maiden name

-- turnaround times commence when applications are received in full compliance with Registry requirements, and exclude delivery time.
+- Processing times commence when applications are received in full compliance with Registry requirements, and exclude delivery time.